Mariners vs. Royals Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .240 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .308 with three doubles, a walk and seven RBI.

 Rodríguez Recent Games